-A total of 39 NAUTN drillholes for 18,650m were completed in 2019.
-To date, 173 drillholes totaling 97,910m have been drilled on the project, however some of these are drilled at the Bratt and Sorvanen prospects around the historical mines to the south.
+Total drilling during 2020 (three extensions) are 462 m.
+To date, 175 drillholes totaling 99 562 m have been drilled on the project, however some of these are drilled at the Bratt and Sorvanen prospects around the historical mines to the south of Nautanen Mineral Resource.